VershininaOlga/XAI-T2DM-mortality-prediction/README.md

 You need to prepare a data .xlsx file containing the following columns: Patient ID (unique patient identifier), Age, Number of complications, NT-proBNP, Triglycerides, Creatinine, hs-CRP, RDW-SD, Apolipoprotein A1, N-glycan NA3F and Disease duration.
 The file with your data should be placed in the ```data``` folder.
 An example data file can be found in ```data/data.xlsx```.
+Please note that the data should not contain missing values ​​(all samples with missing values ​​will be removed from consideration).

 ### Running the prediction model
 To run the model: